Mudra: Yoga

+Hand gestures

+There are numerous hand gesture mudras in yoga.
+Each of the hand gestures is based on the concept of the five elements as they relate to one's fingers.

+Hatha yoga

-The yoga mudras are diverse in the parts of the body involved and in the procedures required, as in Mula Bandha, Mahamudra, Viparita Karani, Khecarī mudrā, and Vajroli mudra.
+The yoga mudras are diverse in the parts of the body involved, the procedures required, and the supposed effects, as in Mula Bandha, Mahamudra, Viparita Karani, Khecarī mudrā, and Vajroli mudra.

 Mula Bandha

 Mula Bandha, the Root Lock, consists of pressing one heel into the anus, generally in a cross-legged seated asana, and contracting the perineum, forcing the prana to enter the central sushumna channel.

 Mahamudra

 Mahamudra, the Great Seal, similarly has one heel pressed into the perineum; the chin is pressed down to the chest in Jalandhara Bandha, the Throat Lock, and the breath is held with the body's upper and lower openings both sealed, again to force the prana into the sushumna channel.

 Viparita Karani

 Viparita Karani, the Inverter, is a posture with the head down and the feet up, using gravity to retain the prana.
 Gradually the time spent in the posture is increased until it can be held for "three hours".
 The practice is claimed by the Dattatreyayogashastra to destroy all diseases and to banish grey hair and wrinkles.